abbotto/rectangular/readme/app.md

 - **Models** ([data|mixin]json)
 - **Images** (png, jpg, jpeg, gif, svg, ico)

-###  <a name='ViewModel'></a>View Model
-- A short capture variable called `vm` is generally used for the `View Model` object.
-- The `this` keyword is contextual and when used within a function inside a controller it may change it's context.
-- Capturing the context of this with `vm` avoids encountering this problem.
-- The `vm` variable is assigned using the `controllerAs` syntax.

 ####  <a name='ComponentExample'></a>Example
 A simple component directive may resemble the following: